Dark Gums from Smoking: Causes & Treatment

 • Lasers

-While gum bleaching is an effective treatment for smokers’ melanosis, it doesn’t solve the underlying reason for your dark gums, which is smoking.
+While gum bleaching is an effective cosmetic treatment for smokers’ melanosis, it doesn’t solve the underlying reason for your dark gums, which is smoking.
 If you continue to smoke, your gums will become dark again.
 So the best way to avoid further darkening of your gums is to quit smoking completely.
 Learn more about the treatment of black gums from smoking.

 Dark Gums from Smoking – Conclusion